 Protection Under EU261

 Back in 2004, the EU passed a law protecting the rights of travelers from abuse by airlines.
-Under this law, passengers can be financially compensated for any flights that were canceled or delayed, leading to the passenger missing a connecting flight.
+Under this law, passengers can be financially compensated for any flights that were cancelled or delayed, leading to the passenger missing a connecting flight.
 In order to qualify for this protection, your flight must either be leaving from or arriving in a country within the European Union.
 Or, the airline you’re flying with should be a European airline.

 However, once the UK left the EU, there became a gap between what was protected and what was not.
 Now, citizens from the UK lose their compensation protection from any European airlines and are limited as to where their protections apply.
 Ever since the UK left the EU, there has been plenty of confusion about what rights UK passengers have when traveling abroad.
 Does the EU261 law still apply, or are they left without protection from airline abuse?